 Lifestyle changes such as intermittent fasting and exercise involving resistance training can also improve sugar metabolism.

-In addition to this, scientists have recently linked the Herpes Virus to the development of Alzheimer’s disease.
+Lemon Balm is also quite effective in inhibiting the Herpes virus.
+As I mentioned earlier, researchers have recently linked the Herpes Virus to the development of Alzheimer’s disease.

 Although antiviral therapy has not yet been used for treating this condition, one solution that is both antiviral and memory enhancing is “Licorice Root“.
 For those of you who are concerned about Licorice root increasing blood pressure, please keep in mind that for non-hypertensive patients, you would have to consume it in a large quantity (15-20 grams), daily, for several weeks for it to actually affect your blood pressure.
 Hypertensive patients may see negative effects with lower doses, however, there are ways to use Licorice in combination with other herbs to prevent adverse effects on blood pressure.